-The Central Regional Police Command has arrested a driver believed to be from the camp of the National Democratic Congress (NDC) flagbearer hopeful, Alban Bagbin, after he knocked down and killed two people on Sunday.
+The Central Regional Police Command has arrested a driver believed to be from the camp of the National Democratic Congress (NDC) flagbearer hopeful, Alban Bagbin, after he knocked down and killed two people on Sunday after causing them a serious injury.

 The Central Regional Police Command has commenced investigations into the matter which involved an Alban Bagbin branded Nissan pickup with registration number GT 8265-16.